 In another study, Li et al. (2019) described the use of patrol robots; these are autonomous machines that can identify defects or other issues in place of a human inspector, with higher accuracy and efficiency.
 Finally, Johansen et al. (2021) developed drones that scan construction sites for safety equipment and emit alerts for their absence or identified flaws.
 In addition, these drones can provide location information on safety objects in a 3D map layout for operators to find them swiftly during emergencies (Johansen et al., 2021).
 The majority of papers provided recommendations centred on the technology's performance: a clear indication of the early-stage development at which robotics in construction safety stands.
 Undoubtingly, there is room for improvement before non-technical aspects can be researched and understood.
-It is important that these proposed applications are further researched so that confidence is also asserted in real life applications.
+It is important that these proposed applications.